t4qjXH8N/ioBroker.wiffi-wz/README.md

 ## Troubleshooting

-### ioBroker is not updating states, or set states issues errors

-This adapter will work with Wiffi-wz firmware version >= _83 from [Stall.biz](https://www.stall.biz) (up to 2017-12-13 not yet accessible to public), but it MAY work for other firmware version also.

 ### The Wiffi-wz is not sending any data to ioBroker.

 Sometimes the wiffi-wz configuration cannot be changed from the admin page.
 In this case send the following commands to the wiffi-wz: